-We believe all our students should receive an excellent STEAM (Science, Technology, Engineering, Arts and Mathematics) education which goes hand in hand with our commitment to an interdisciplinary approach to teaching and learning and to the creation of partnerships with local companies, scientists and research centres.
+We also believe that all of our students should receive an excellent STEAM (Science, Technology, Engineering, Arts and Mathematics) education which goes hand in hand with our commitment to providing engaging interdisciplinary programs that promote the creation of partnerships with local companies, scientists and research centers.

 ISS is what is called an ‘IB’ school.
 This means that it provides programs that put ME at the center!
 I get to learn about many subjects, but I also get to make connections of how these work in the real world, not just in school.
 I also get to be a part of making decisions about my learning and how to show this.
 My teachers are there to guide me in all of this, and to provide me with feedback and resources to help me grow and learn in a way that is right for me.